Make deletions in arrays blazingly fast

 # possibly parallel to main thread to minimize latency.

-new_item_stream = [item for item in item_stream if item != mark_del]
+new_item_stream = [item for item in item_stream if item != tomb_stone]

 # pause appending of items to the dynamic array, add them into a temp buffer.